ulricheck/NvPipe/README.md

 Feedback
 ===================

 Feedback and pull requests welcome!
+After starting a PR, remember to sign the CLA.

 We would love to hear more about your use cases of NvPipe!
 If you have any questions, feature requests, issues, or ideas for improvement, please feel free to reach out at [tbiedert@nvidia.com](mailto:tbiedert@nvidia.com).
+The more I know about your use cases of NvPipe, the better I can justify spending time on your project!